mohammadzainabbas/pulumi-labs/tutorial-pulumi-fundamentals/README.md

 ```

 > [!NOTE]
-> You will be prompted to confirm the creation of the stack.
-Type `yes` to proceed.
+> You will be prompted to confirm the creation of the stack `dev`.
+Select `yes` to proceed.

 5. Access the application by open the following URL in the browser: